martin-eden/willy/ReadMe.markdown

   That's not the first incarnation, platform design is 2nd generation and parts arrangement is 5th.

+  Work is still in progress.

+  Arduino motorboard part is gonna be library and main sketch will be an "example" of that library.

+  Wemos overseer is already a library "me_RoverWilly".
+Main sketch is in "examples" there.

 # Installation

   Clone repo, copy "Willy" to sketch folder.